delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

   * Access the Delphix Data Platform GUI for the first time

-  * Set up the Delphix SYSADMIN user
+  * Set the passwords for the default System Administrator and Delphix Engine Administrator

   * Configure Timezone Preferences